-- Save network.
+- Save map.
+This option is the default choice.
+Choose this option to save the currently active map in a map file.
+Map files are discussed in Section 3.1.
+Instead of a map file, it is also possible to use a Pajek file. - Save network.
 This option can be chosen only if the adjacency matrix of a network is available.
 Choose this option to save the adjacency matrix in a network file.
 Network files are discussed in Section 3.2.
 Instead of a network file, it is also possible to use a Pajek file. - Save normalized network.
 This option can be chosen only if the adjacency matrix of a network is available.
 Choose this option to save the normalized adjacency matrix in a network file.
 Normalization of an adjacency matrix is discussed in Subsection 2.4.3.
 Network files are discussed in Section 3.2.
 Instead of a network file, it is also possible to use a Pajek file. - o Print.
 Use this button to print a screenshot of the main panel. - Screenshot.
 This split button offers two options: - Save to file.
 This option is the default choice.
 Choose this option to save a screenshot of the main panel.
 The screenshot resembles the main panel as closely as possible.
 However, the navigation buttons in the upper right corner of the main panel are not shown in the screenshot.
-If the Optimized screenshots check box on the Options tab is checked, the number of labels visible in the screenshot is optimized.
+If the Optimized screenshots check box in the Options dialog box (see Subsection 2.4.4) is checked, the number of labels visible in the screenshot is optimized.
 This means that some labels not visible in the main panel may be visible in the screenshot.
 Screenshots can be saved in a number of graphic file formats.
 For most applications, we recommend the PNG format.
 Some formats, such as EPS, PDF, and SVG, use vector graphics when saving a screenshot.
 This has the advantage that the screenshot can be resized without loss of quality.
 We note that Figures 2 to 5 were obtained using the screenshot functionality of VOSviewer. - Copy to clipboard.
 Choose this option to copy a screenshot of the main panel to the clipboard.
-The screenshot can for example be pasted into a Word document or a PowerPoint presentation.
+The screenshot can for example be pasted into a Word document or a PowerPoint presentation. - Options/Info.